mike42/escpos-php/CONTRIBUTING.md

 ## Testing and CI

-The tests are executed on [Travis CI](https://travis-ci.org/mike42/escpos-php) over PHP 5.3, 5.4, 5.5, 5.7, 7, and HHVM.
-Earlier versions of PHP are not supported.
+The tests are executed on [Travis CI](https://travis-ci.org/mike42/escpos-php) over PHP 5.4, 5.5, 5.6, 7.0, 7.1 and 7.2, plus the latest LTS version of HHVM, 3.21.
+Older versions of PHP are not supported in current releases.

 For development, it's suggested that you load `imagick`, `gd` and `Xdebug` PHP exensions, and install `composer`.